 “You know, I remember the exact moment I knew I was in love with you.
 You weren’t looking at me.
 You were stargazing.”

-That’s the thing about earthquakes.
+He left like an earthquake.
+And that’s the thing about earthquakes.
 They don’t know how to be gentle.
 Most of the time, they only know how to destroy.